 The Windsor/Essex County Humane Society has been actively trying to increase protections for chained dogs in our community.
-Late in 2013, the Town of Essex passed a number of welfare improvements, including a 12 hour limit on animal tethering, and in 2014 the City of Windsor passed a limit of 4 hours a day.
-This year, the Town of Kingsville also passed a 12 hour limit on tethering.
+Late in 2013, the Town of Essex passed a number of welfare improvements, including a 12 hour limit on animal tethering (the limit was reduced to 10 hours in 2017), and in 2014 the City of Windsor passed a limit of 4 hours a day.
+The Town of Kingsville (12 hours), the Town of Amherstburg (10 hours), and the Town of LaSalle (4 hours) have also passed tethering limits.
 If you know of a dog being tethered in any of these areas for longer than the limits please report it online or by calling 519-966-5751.
 We will ensure that the provincial standards of care are being met as well as the municipal by-laws.

 Chaining is Bad for Dogs

 Dogs are pack animals, and a lonely life on a chain can be slow torture for them, especially when it extends for months or years.
 As noted by the BC SPCA “Dogs are social beings who crave and thrive on companionship and interaction with other people and animals.
 Left for hours, days, months and even years on a chain, dogs suffer immense psychological damage.
 They can become aggressive, anxious and neurotic through lack of socialization.”.

 Chained dogs tend to be – or lead to – the more severe neglect or abuse situations that the Humane Society investigates.
 Dogs that are chained for long periods of time are often ignored, and can suffer from chronic neglect or lack of veterinary care.